AIEthiopia/AiEConf/README.md

 # AiEC
-Official website for the AI in Ethiopia Initiative
+Official website for the AI in Ethiopia Conference